Marine Ducks and Geese

 Bufflehead, Bucephala albeola, are among the smallest of the ducks in our area (13-15” or 33-38 cm).
 Their high or bluff foreheads,stubby bill and compact bodies give them a distinctive toy-like appearance as the bob on the waves.
 Like most birds in this family, buffleheads are coastal animals, not pelagic.

 Mergansers, including common and red-breasted, are specialized ducks built for pursuit diving.
 They tend to be active, nervous birds, well-designed for chasing fast swimming fish.
-Their unusual, long and narrow bills are serated for extra grip on slippery prey.
+Their unusual, long and narrow bills are serrated for extra grip on slippery prey.
 The common merganser tends to be more common on relatively unprotected, saltwater habitats while the hooded may frequent salt and freshwater marshes.
-The ellaborate courtship behavior of the common merganser is one of the sure signs of pelagic spring.
+The elaborate courtship behavior of the common merganser is one of the sure signs of pelagic spring.
 While the drakes contort their bodies for competition, right whales often begin their migration out of Cape Cod Bay while humpback numbers begin to pick up on Stellwagen.

 Geese.
 The only geese likely to be spotted on Stellwagen Bank are high flying flocks of Canada geese or snow geese.
 Snow geese are often overlooked by whale-watchers that have their eyes trained on the water.
 During the later trips of fall, take momentary glances to the sky: masses of mostly white snow geese may be seen.